SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/09 - Chapter 9/README.md

 The easiest way to determine the location of the data you need is to output `console.log(data)` inside the EJS template so you can see how the data is structured.

+run npm run dev. homepage is no longer displaying we're looking a blank array in console.log

+Add a photo and upload.
+We'll see one record in its entirety. this is the data we need

 Right now the main/index page is full of sample photos and 'Lorem ipsum' placeholder text.
 Let's change that to be live photo data from our JS server.
 Replace all the code in your `/views/index.ejs` file with this:

 ```js